 The pandemic coronavirus disease 2019 (COVID-19) is caused by Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
 As the first step of the viral replication, the virus attaches to the host cell surface before entering the cell.
 The viral Spike protein recognizes and attaches to the Angiotensin-Converting Enzyme 2 (ACE2) receptor found on the surface of type I and II pneumocytes, endothelial cells, and ciliated bronchial epithelial cells.
 Drugs targeting the interaction between the Spike protein of SARS-CoV-2 and human ACE2 may offer protection against viral infection.
-A variant called B.1.617.2 (also known as the Delta Variant) was identified in India in the spring of 2021.
-This variant has several mutations that increase morbidity and mortality and allow the virus to spread more easily and quickly than other variants.
+The Omicron Variant (B.1.1.529 variant) was identified in South Africa in November of 2021.
+This variant has a large number of mutations that allow the virus to spread more easily and quickly than other variants.
+As of February 2022, Omicron variants have been divided into four distinct sub-lineages: BA.1, BA.1.1, BA.2, and BA.3.